katungi/React-cli-section/readme.md

  });
 ```

-Our code at this time, will look like this:
+Our code at this time, will look like this, inclusive of the useEffect hook:

 ```javascript
 "use strict";